Installation for Admins

 Roll out

-bg-remoteaccess-x86_64.msi(same method as the QuickSupport MSI — see above).After install, the RustDesk service runs as
+bg-remoteaccess-<version>-x86_64.msi(same method as the QuickSupport MSI — see above: Silent, Intune, GPO, or SCCM).After install, the RustDesk service runs as

 LocalSystem.
 Verify with:powershellGet-Service "*RustDesk*"Set the password — as admin, via the client binary: